 With 4.8 out of 5 stars on over 100,000 moves, you might say we’re the best in the business.

 Laurelhurst is mostly made up of homeowners with a strong, active neighborhood association that takes its responsibility very seriously.
 It’s a little over 10 minutes from downtown and surrounds the neighborhood park of the same name.
 The community is very walkable and is a great place for families.

 We mentioned Laurelhurst is a great place for families and there’s no better proof than the neighborhood’s Laurelhurst Kids Club.
 This group curates a list of other parents with children within the community and schedules playdates.
 It also compiles a list of vetted babysitters, reviews of nearby schools and sends email alerts with info like stroller recalls and free swim lessons.
-And they have a website, too.
 The Laurelhurst Theater is a great place to catch a new or classic flick.
 And we mentioned Laurelhurst Park before.
 It’s got a spring-fed pond, a soccer field, basketball and volleyball courts, two lighted tennis courts, a horseshoe pit, wading pool, playground, picnic tables, restrooms, and walking paths.

 Neighborhoods are about location and lifestyle, to be sure.
 But more importantly, they are about the people who live in them.
 These downtown neighborhoods are culturally rich and offer a range of diverse lifestyles that have helped make Portland one of the most culturally diverse cities in the U.S. We hope this guide helps in your decision-making process.